Relationships at the core of Gwydir Mobile Children's Service

 How did we react?
 We laughed.
 After three years of drought and dust storms, a year of COVID, a locust plague, a mouse plague and a serious flood, we know that laughter is our best option.

 My name is Wendy Baldwin.
 I am the teaching Director at the Gwydir Mobile Children’s Service.
-Travelling over 1500kms per week across Gamileroi country, the Gwydir Mobile uses two vehicles to visit nine venues and serve children isolated by distance, poor roads, dwindling enrollments and lack of services.
+Travelling over 1500kms per week across Gamileroi country, the Gwydir Mobile uses two vehicles to visit nine venues and serve children isolated by distance, poor roads, dwindling enrolments and lack of services.
 I can say with pride that I have one of the best teams in the world and I would like to tell you about my team.

 Working on a mobile is physically hard.
 Dust storms, mice plagues, flood-based mosquitoes and hard driving are exhausting.
-Other mobilers in other areas face snow, traffic, wombats, wild pigs and other challenges.
+Other mobiles in other areas face snow, traffic, wombats, wild pigs and other challenges.
 Most of us at some point will carry water.
 Toilets are always a challenge.
 Yet most mobiles in NSW keep their core staff for more than ten years.
 The Gwydir Mobile has 10 staff.
 We average fifteen years and counting for working with us.
 I believe there are four reasons we have kept our staff: structure, relationships, personalities and laughter.

 In 2001, I read books by Wallabies coach Rod McQueen and Australian Cricket Captain Steve Waugh.
 Both talked about structuring a team in a particular way.
 A senior leadership group.
 A team of senior players and rookies.
 We have run our team like that from then on.